-South Korea is an extraordinary country filled with beautiful beaches, thriving cities, ancient temples, remarkable natural scenery and most importantly, friendly people with ancient history.
-South Korea has come a long way since The Korean War which ended in 1953.
-Almost all of South Korea was completely levelled during the war which is hard to imagine if you have seen Korea recently.
+South Korea is an extraordinary country filled with beautiful beaches, thriving cities, ancient temples, remarkable natural scenery and most importantly, friendly people.
+South Korea has come a long way since The Korean War ended in 1953.
+Almost all of South Korea was completely leveled during the war which is hard to imagine if you have seen Korea recently.

 Korea’s dense urban centers, developed parks and recreation facilities, high tech infrastructure and ultra modern public transportation systems are just some of the things that have made Korea a recognized hotspot for international business and travel.
 Seoul Olympic Park, located in the capital city of Seoul, preserves the spirit of the 1988 Summer Olympics and is open all day providing multipurpose areas for sports, leisure and a variety of cultural activities.

 To this day, South Korea remains one of the world’s most ethnically homogenous countries.
 It is believed that the people of South Korea are direct descendants of several migratory Mongol tribes who ventured into the Korean Peninsula about a half million years ago.
 Today South Korea is home to approximately 49 million people making it one of the most densely populated countries in the world.
 South Korea currently maintains diplomatic relationships with over 170 different nations.

 South Korea is home to an endless number of world class attractions and annual festivals that foreigners and locals alike enjoy each year.
 There’s something for everyone in Korea and a person could easily spend years traveling around the country exploring all that it has to offer.

 South Korea boasts one of the world’s largest international airports, the third largest subway system and the third fastest land train, the KTX, carrying people from one end of Korea to the other in less than 3 hours at speeds in excess of 360km/hour.